List of DualDisc releases

 The following is a list of albums and singles released on DualDisc.

-The DVD side of some DualDiscs is DVD-Audio formatted.
-However, other releases instead have a standard DVD-Video format DVD side, typically including the album audio in standard-resolution stereo and/or 5.1 surround sound, rather than the high-resolution audio typical of DVD-Audio.
+The DVD side of some DualDiscs is DVD-Audio formatted, often including DVD-Video files as well for wider compatibility.
+However, some releases simply used the standard DVD-Video format, typically including the album audio in standard-resolution stereo and/or 5.1 surround sound, rather than the high-resolution audio typical of DVD-Audio.